Hu9o73/Phishing-Awareness-Chatbot/Documentation/ROADMAP.md

     - Backend: Layout our app's architecture.
     - Backend: Connect our app to openai's API.
     - Backend: Setup our API for future frontend/backend communication.

+## 28/10/2025

+- Deliver a first POC, which shall include:
+    - A secure authentication service.
+    - Other required services to complete the POC.
+    - Only support emailing as attack vector.
+    - Be able to justify architectural choices.
+    - Document services and dev decisions.

 ## Project Closing